OleksandrDemian/readme-tic-tac-toe/README.md

-# :bomb:Readme minesweeper
+# :bomb:Readme tic-tac-toe

 ### :space_invader: Game
-This repository simulates a minesweeper game in readme file.
+This repository simulates a tic-tac-toe game in readme file.

 ### :video_game: How to play
-It plays the same way standard minesweeper does: click on cell and hope it's mine free!
+It plays the same way standard tic-tac-toe does!

 <table>
       <tr>